 Tom Clarke practises in commercial, regulatory and public law, particularly in energy, commercial arbitration and financial services.

 Tom has broad experience in commercial and regulatory disputes in the national electricity and gas markets, having acted in numerous matters relating to the generation, network and retail sectors, including civil penalty enforcement matters and access disputes in both gas and electricity networks.
-He also advises the Australian Energy Market Commission and the Gas Market Reform Group regarding potential rule changes to the National Electricity Rules, the National Gas Rules and the National Energy Retail Rules.
+He also advises the Australian Energy Markets Commission regarding rule changes to the National Electricity Rules, the National Gas Rules and the National Energy Retail Rules, and the Essential Services Commission of Victoria regarding regulatory amendments under the Electricity Industry Act and Gas Industry Act.

 Tom has acted in high-profile applications to enforce international arbitration awards against the Sauber Formula 1 team (on an urgent basis, before the 2015 Australian Grand Prix) and against Joseph Gutnick.
 He has also acted in Hong Kong and China-related arbitration proceedings, including appearing unled in an application for emergency relief before a HKIAC tribunal, and has acted as an expert witness on questions of Hong Kong law in Australian proceedings.
 Tom has also acted for ASIC in financial services enforcement matters, including matters with China and SE Asia emerging market aspects.